Cellular automata can classify data by inducing trajectory phase coexistence: Classification by dynamical phase coexistence

 The bimodal dynamical behavior shown in \f{fig2}(a) is similar to that seen in systems with explicit feedback or memory\c{klymko2017similarity,whitelam2021varied}, and resembles an emergent version of a spiking neuron\c{paugam2012computing,gerstner2002spiking}.
 Spiking neurons are time-dependent models of biological neurons, often modeled by differential equations, whose outputs can vary sharply with time in response to a stimulus.
 Here the spiking results from the many-body dynamics of the automaton: it performs a time-dependent computation from an initial condition specified by an image, and (with some error) becomes asymptotically quiescent if it detects a specified image type and spikes otherwise.
 Cellular automata resemble deep neural networks in the sense that they enact a nonlinear transformation by propagating a dynamics or a computer program as a function of time or depth\c{schmidhuber1997discovering,schmidhuber2015deep,goodfellow2016deep}.
 However, neural-net weights usually vary with depth, making a single automaton rule closer in sense to a recurrent neural network, or to a single activation function that performs a time-dependent computation.

 In \f{fig2}(b) we show time-ordered snapshots of the automaton dynamics starting from 4 different images.
 Blue and white pixels denote the two automaton cell states.
 Cells with a green boundary are active, meaning that their state in the previous timestep was different, while cells not labeled in this way are inactive, having the same state as in the previous timestep.
 The top panel shows the automaton identifying a zero by propagating a low-activity trajectory.
 It performs what is in effect a local computation, causing the image to become increasingly compact until it adopts a state in which only one cell on the periphery of the image remains persistently active, changing state every timestep.
 The second row shows the automaton identifying a different zero by propagating an asymptotically inactive trajectory, but in this case the computation is carried out across the whole lattice, and involves a long transient.
 One part of the image gives rise to an active pattern and another to an inactive pattern, and these coexist for some time before the inactive pattern consumes the lattice.
 The bottom two rows show the automaton identifying images that are not zeros, by propagating active trajectories.
 In both cases parts of the images serve as nucleation sites for active patterns, which, after some time, consume the inactive portions of the lattice.
+A similar dynamics is seen when the automaton misclassifies an image: in those cases, the competition between active and inactive portions of the lattice is won by the ``wrong'' phase.